 The Upper East Side home of late chef Anthony Bourdain is for sale for $3.7 million, the Wall Street Journal reported on Wednesday.
-Located at 40 East 94th Street in the Carnegie Hill Tower, the apartment features Italian marble bathrooms, bamboo hardwood floors, and custom cabinetry.
-Bourdain and his wife, Ottavia Busia, purchased the home in late 2014 for $3.35 million, according to city property records.
+Located at 40 East 94th Street in the Carnegie Hill Tower, the apartment features five bedrooms, a sleek high-end kitchen, and lots of custom built-in storage.
+Bourdain and his ex-wife Ottavia Busia purchased the condo in late 2014 for $3.35 million, according to city property records.

 See it here

 Photo of Bourdain via Wikimedia; photo of Time Warner Center via Joe Schulz on Flickr